omidfarhang/omid.dev/content/posts/2010-04-10-there-is-a-lot-of-spam-out-there.en.md

 ---
-title: "There is a Lot of Spam Out There&#8230;"
+title: "There is a Lot of Spam Out There…"
 date: 2010-04-10T10:58:00+00:00
 layout: single
 author_profile: true